 A brachial plexus injury is one of the more common forms of birth injury caused by medical malpractice or negligence, according to a study published in the Journal of Perinatology.
 This can lead to many long-term problems, including Erb’s palsy or weakness in the shoulder, arm, and hand.

 Treatments for brachial plexus injuries can be expensive, but Sokolove Law may be able to help.
-Get a free case review to see if your child’s injury may have been caused by a medical error.
+Call (800) 995-1212 to see if you may be eligible for compensation from a brachial plexus injury lawsuit.

 What Is a Brachial Plexus Injury at Birth?